wp-plugins/woocommerce-putler-connector/readme.txt

 Yes, you can use this connector with free version of Putler.

+= Can I sync data to multiple Putler instances? =

+Yes, you can sync data to multiple Putler instances using Putler API tokens separated by comma.

 == Screenshots ==

 1. WooCommerce Putler Connector Settings Page